TeatrumMundi/smk-kalendarz/README.md

 ## Code Structure:

-* page.tsx: The main component that handles the UI, state management, and logic for the application.
+* page.tsx: The main part that handles the UI, state management, and logic for the application.

 * /utils: Contains utility functions for date manipulation, validation, working day calculations, and PDF export.